oriziv5/cibus-shufersal-coupons/README.md

 - [x] Import & Export from/to WhatsApp

+- [x] Support "Be" and "Victory" Coupons

+- [x] Mobile & Desktop support

 - [ ] Scan coupons from mobile (TBD)

 - [ ] Search coupons to see if used before.

-- [x] Support "Be" and "Victory" Coupons

 - [ ] Support offline mode (PWA)